-Guidance (RCG) to identify possible obstacles to ASM sourcing and propose amendments for inclusion in the next version of the RGC.
-It is also defining the requirements that would enable Good-Delivery-List (GDL) refiners to source ASM gold from intermediate refiners.
-This includes the potential creation of an ASM Good Delivery List as well as an agreement on how LBMA could potentially review audits from intermediate refiners.
-Furthermore, the Taskforce is also elaborating steps and identifying workable models that support ASM/LSM co-operation and the GDL/intermediate refiner relationship.
+in Switzerland, SBG has been able to contribute with various valuable insights and suggestions, which are helping to reach LBMA's goal of creating responsible the requirements that would enable Good-Delivery-List of an ASM Good Delivery List as well as an agreement on how LBMA could potentially review audits from intermediate refiners.
+Furthermore, the Taskforce is also elaborating steps and identifying workable

-The work of the Taskforce, to which SBG is actively contributing, will be fundamental for the inclusion of ASM into responsible supply chains.
-This will ultimately facilitate better working and living conditions in ASM operations and their communities, while at the same time feed the demand for responsible (ASM) gold worldwide.
+The Taskforce is reviewing the Responsible Gold Guidance (RGG) to identify possible obstacles to ASM of ASM into responsible supply chains.
+This will ultimately facilitate better working and living while at the same time feed the demand for responsible (ASM) gold worldwide.